Here's the latest fallout at Harvard, MIT and Penn after the antisemitism hearing

 Controversy over last week's congressional hearing regarding antisemitism on college campuses continues to play out at Harvard, MIT and the University of Pennsylvania.

 Over the weekend, Penn President Liz Magill resignedafter calls mounted for her removal among students, faculty and donors.
-Now, all eyes are on Harvard and whether its president, Claudine Gay, will also step down amid intense pressure.
+All eyes then turned to Harvard — which announced on Tuesday that its president, Claudine Gay, will keep her job amid intense pressure.

 Critics say Magill, Gay and MIT president Sally Kornbluth failed to convince Congress and the public that they can adequately protect their Jewish students.
 Those concerns largely erupted after the university presidents were asked whether "calling for the genocide of Jews" would violate their school's code of conduct.
 Many felt their answers were too legalistic and lacked moral clarityat a time when both antisemitism and anti-Arab and anti-Muslim incidents are on the rise in the country.